rackerlabs/support-how-to/content/cloud-servers/myrackspace-multi-factor-authentication.md

 Follow these steps to unlock a user account:

-1. Log in to the [MyRackspace portal](https://myrackspace.com) as an administrator.
+1. Log in to the [MyRackspace Customer Portal](https://login.rackspace.com).

 2. Select **Account > User List**.